EvansWinner/awesome-line-editors/README.md

 This was mostly written with [vim](https://www.vim.org/), frankly.
 Shoot me.
 Some was in ``vi``, and yes, some in ``ed``.
 Right at this moment, I'm typing in GitHub's web-based editor.
-I fear commitment (though evidently not Git commitment).
+So, I fear commitment (though evidently not Git commitment).

 Why this silly page about text editors?
 Because when you can't think of anything to make,